5 common causes of failure in LED emergency lights

 Environmental Factors

 Extreme temperatures, humidity, and exposure to elements can affect the performance of emergency lights.
-For instance, high temperatures can reduce battery efficiency, while moisture can lead to corrosion and electrical shorts.

 Heat-Thermometer